 In a nutshell, most people drink and most people also take prescription medications.
 The effects of alcohol vary.
-Alcohol can intensify some medicine side-effects like drowsiness and lightheadedness.
-It can take much less alcohol to intensify medication side-effects than it would take to become intoxicated on alcohol alone.
+But generally, alcohol intensifies medicine side-effects like drowsiness and lightheadedness.
+It often takes only a tiny amount of alcohol to greatly intensify these side-effects.

 The medication-alcohol combination has some legal effects as well, and that’s the subject of this post.

 Circumstantial Evidence DWIs

 Section 49.01(2)(a) of the Texas Penal Code defines “intoxication” as “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.”
 That’s an extremely broad definition that has some serious implications.